Dutch employment law will change (again)

 - The maximum probationary will be extended significantly (from two) to five months for indefinite-term contracts, and three months for fixed term contracts longer than two years.
 The possibility to have a non-competition clause in combination with this extended probationary period will be limited.

 - The rules regarding zero-hour contracts will become more strict: an employee needs to be notified a minimum of four days in advance of working, he will be entitled to pay if the call is cancelled within those four days, and the duration of the flexible aspect of this contract will be limited to a year.

 - Unemployment insurance contributions will be reduced for employers who offer their employees permanent contracts.

-- The period within which permanent contracts may succeed one another is restored to three years (currently: two), and the intermission period that starts a new series is brought back to three months (currently: six), if this is agreed in a collective bargaining agreement.
+- The period within which fixed term contracts may succeed one another is restored to three years (currently: two), and the intermission period that starts a new series is brought back to three months (currently: six), if this is agreed in a collective bargaining agreement.
 This basically restores the rules as they were before 2015.

 - The grounds for termination will be extended in the sense that a combination of grounds will also be possible.
 Currently one of the specific grounds needs to be completed and sufficient for termination; in the future it will also be possible to terminate on account of a combination of circumstances that would under current law not each separately warrant termination.

 - Employers will be reimbursed when paying severance to employees on long term sickleave.
 Furthermore severance will be due for all employees whose contracts are terminated, whereas currently only employees who have been in service for more than two years qualify.

 Unfortunately, the government's most important advisory council regarding draft legislation (Raad van State) thinks this legislation will be inadequate.
 The proposed changes have insufficient connection between each other.
 As a result one solution will only aggravate another problem.